dortania/OpenCore-Install-Guide/installer-guide/linux-install.md

       * for arch/arch-based run `sudo pacman -S p7zip`
       * for the rest of you, you should know
       * for all distros: **make sure you're using bash for 7zip to work**.
-   2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` this will extract the recovery from the pkg through extracting the recovery update package then extracting the recovery dmg then the hfs image from it (BaseSystem.dmg).
+   2. run this `7z e -txar *.pkg *.dmg; 7z e *.dmg */Base*` this will extract the recovery from the pkg through extracting the recovery update package then extracting the recovery dmg then the HFS image from it (BaseSystem.dmg).
    3. download `dmg2img` (available on most distros)
    4. run `dmg2img -l BaseSystem.dmg` and determine which partition has `disk image` property
       ![](/images/installer-guide/linux-install-md/unknown-20.png)